Blog entry by _ RCGP Learning

 Factors such as obesity, smoking, drinking alcohol and using recreational drugs can increase the risk of stroke.
 Drugs such as cocaine can acutely and markedly increase blood pressure.
 This can then lead to both ischaemic or haemorrhagic strokes.
 It’s estimated that around 6 out of 10 young adults were regularly engaging in smoking, alcohol abuse or recreational drug use at the time of their stroke9.

 iStock-516542796.jpgGPs can play a key role in preventing a stroke in a young adult by detecting, treating and monitoring AF.
-The Stroke Association’s ‘Detect, Protect and Perfect’ AF toolkit details the ways that CCGs can implement policies to identify those with AF and reduce their stroke risk.
+The Stroke Association’s 'Detect, Protect and Perfect' AF toolkit details the ways that CCGs can implement policies to identify those with AF and reduce their stroke risk.
 The data in this document focuses on London CCGs but the methodologies and resources can be applied throughout the UK.
-Examples of other CCGs that have used ‘Detect Protect and Perfect’ can be found here.
+View examples of other CCGs that have used ‘Detect Protect and Perfect’.
 The Stroke Association’s ‘AF: How can we do better?’ document, which was produced in partnership with the RCGP and other health organisations, looks at data in England but includes key messages that can be applied in all four countries.
 Regular reviews are vital for patients with AF, and any patient aged under 50 who has a stroke or TIA should be tested for antiphospholipid syndrome (APS).
 Patients with thromboembolic events and women who have recurrent miscarriages should also be considered for a test for APS.

 For more information on stroke risks and contributing factors, you can access the following RCGP resources for free: